CivicActions/agile-california/documentation/usds-checklist.md

 #### Actions
 1. We have an open repository which allows issues to be created, and recently implemented an in-product survey.
-2. We offer a documented API that makes it easy to combine the AHRQ and OpenFDA data.
-It is public, and others can implement it.
+2. We have no datasets, but we explictly [invited](https://civicactions.com/blog/an-open-invitation-to-collaborate/) our competitors to share our code.
-3. We generate no new data, but pass the OpenFDA and AHRQ data through.
+3. NA
 4. NA
 5. NA --- the government can do this, but we do not.
 We have place our code in the public domain.
 If we paid for any sub-contracting, we would of course do this.
 6. NA --- we have chosen to publish as the government does, in the public domain.
 A GPL or other share-alike system would allow us to do this.
 We hope the government demands such licensing where legally entitled to in the future.
-7. We have done this, https://api.sideeffect.io
+7. Our users asked for a way for the court to announce changes in status.
+In theory we could implement this as an API, but we have no power to get the California court system to use it.
-8. Obviously we have done this as required by the RFQ and our principles. https://github.com/CivicActions/nebula
+8. Obviously we have done this as required by the RFI and our principles. https://github.com/CivicActions/agile-california
-9. We did do this, and in fact we reported on by [Federal Computer Weekly](http://fcw.com/articles/2015/07/06/civicactions-agile.aspx?m=1).
+9. We have done fiercely with our blog posts.

 #### key questions
 - How are you collecting user feedback for bugs and issues?